boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/grid.md

 #### KPI Column measure formatting

-The values showcased in KPI column can be formatted as any other measure column.
+The values showcased in the KPI column can be formatted like any other measure column.
 You can open the Measure Formatting dialog box by clicking the `format` KPI column button.
-This allows you to handle different formatting options such as display type, representation, decimal places, and currency culture to the respective KPI column added.
+This allows you to handle different formatting options such as display type, representation, decimal places, and currency culture for the respective KPI column added.

 ![Format icon](/static/assets/visualizing-data/visualization-widgets/images/grid/format-icon.png)